leslie255/shark/README.md

 # The Shark compiler

-**This is a compiler for custom designed Shark language - a compiled language based on the Cranelift backend.**
+**Compiler for a custom designed Shark language - a compiled language based on Cranelift backend.**

 ## Compiler Design